-If you haven’t tried container gardening yet, now is the perfect time.
+If you haven’t tried container gardening yet, spring is the perfect time.
 But, the flower aisles of your local garden center may feel a bit overwhelming.
 Here are my go-to favorites, guaranteed to make you look like a gardening pro in no time.

 Best Plants for Container Gardens

 Coleus.
 Available in multiple hues in both solid and variegated leaves.
 These shade-lovers add dimension to a container.
 I am partial to the variety with shocking lime green leaves, combined with pink flowers (petunias for example).

 Impatiens.
 A must-have for instant color.
 These come in every shade from white to coral, pink to purple, red to lavender.
 No deadheading required. they just bloom and bloom all summer long.
 And, since they tolerate shade, but also do well in sun, these are my favorite, easy filler.

 Zinnias.
 I personally prefer lush flowers (such as peonies or roses).
 And, zinnias, with their densely petalled, sunny faces, never disappoint.
 They also can get quite tall, so they work well as the showpiece of a larger container.